 Holst chuckled.

-"Keel, they're a damn R&D; corp, remember?
+"Keel, they're a damn R&D corp, remember?
 Their biz is to think up hot new stuff for other corps--and you can bet they're first in line to install whatever tech toys they think up for Luveno, IMVE, or whoever's paying the freight.
 Maybe they ain't got a private army on hand, but that ice-witch has all the latest gear."

 Wonderful, groused Redflare mentally.
 That hinted at how the corp had linked Dumont and Garriner so quickly after the jump.
 It sucked enough to be hunted, but being hunted by opposition with tricks he couldn't counter was an all-new level of crap.
 It was like doing sleight-of-hand for an audience of Wrens.